9diov/Gruber-Interview/design.md

 For the actual implementation of the test, I will assume here we are just implementing one node of the indexing.
 The driver location is ephemeral data.
 We will call it the driver's index.
 Since we don't need to persist it, an indexing process can keep the data in memory and 5k request/ second is fairly straightforward.
-We need a data structure that will have fast read/ write.
-We can use a dynamically sized array and assign every driver a slot in the array when they set their states to available.
-Removing the data of a driver, or updating their data is O(1), finding an empty slot would scale linearly with the number of currently active drivers O(n), but that computation should be done rarely.
-Although this design choice might cause an issue if drivers are moving across the shard's boundary frequently, which results in the need to scan through the array too many times.
-If that's the case, we can use a hashtable instead.

-Again, for simplicity of the test, instead of implement a separate process for the index, I will just use Redis to store the data.
-The key being driver's ID, and the value being his location.
-The key is set to expire after a minute - this would be our failure case: the driver's phone just suddenly went dark without the driver signing out.
-We also need to store the status of the driver, or alternatively, we can store the list of active drivers in this node.
-A Redis's SET is used to store the active drivers, the key would be our node's ID.
+I will just use a simple python dictionary to store the coordinates of our drivers, and a set to store the list of available drivers
+- I ran a small micro benchmark on my laptop.
+Updating a python dict can get upto 10k operation/secs, that should not be a problem for us.

+There is also no limit on the pickup range, it will just return 5 nearest drivers.

-To summarize, I will just implement a very simple system that looks up all the available drivers and find the closest one.
+To summarize, I implemented a very simple system that looks up all the available drivers and find the closest one.
 In a sense, this bypasses all the requirements to "design with scaling in mind".
 Unfortunately I don't see a way to implement the sharding or the more interesting design for scaling within a resonable timeframe for the test.

+Only very basic input checking is implemented.
+There is no check on whether a user actually exists when doing an action (as we would need a proper authentication scheme for it).

+## Why twisted
+Just in case you are not familiar with twisted, it provides the event-loop async model similar to node in Python.

+In a proper implementation, we will have the dispatching service and the driver's index running in two different processes.
+However in this implementation, both of them are running in the same process.
+This results in the need of accessing a global variable in any request coming in.
+As other web frameworks always sandbox the request (for good reasons), Twisted is one of the few available choices

+Specifically, since Twisted run all of our handlers in a single thread, coupled with Python's GIL, means we can safely use a share memory model without the normal concern of race conditions.

+# When the driver's phone crashed

+It is possible for a driver phone to suddenly stopped working while his state is available.
+When this happens, the driver is effectively inactive to us.
+To handle this, I will also track the timestamp of the last coordinate update, and ignore any driver with an update too long ago (300 seconds in the toy implementation).

+Ideally, we will have a task that periodically run and remove all the inactive drivers from available.
+This is not implemented.

 # What's needed for a fully functional simple Uber?